MyreMylar/pygame_gui/docs/source/theme_reference/theme_vertical_scroll_bar.rst

  - "**shape_corner_radius**" - Only used if our shape is 'rounded_rectangle'.
 It sets the radius used for the rounded corners.
  - "**border_width**" - the width in pixels of the border around the bar.
 Defaults to 1.
  - "**shadow_width**" - the width in pixels of the shadow behind the bar.
 Defaults to 1.
+ - "**enable_arrow_buttons**" - Enables or disables the arrow buttons for the scroll bar.
+"1" is enabled, "0" is disabled.
+Defaults to "1".

 Sub-elements
 --------------